Idlib demilitarization (2018–2019): Attempted revival of the deal

 On 1 August 2019, following several months of intense fighting between government and rebel forces, the Syrian Government announced a unilateral truce, conditional on rebels' fulfilment of the original 2018 demilitarisation terms.
 Most rebel groups reportedly accepted the offer.
-Shortly after the truce went into effect, however, Hayat Tahrir al-Sham declared that they would categorically refuse to leave any region under their control at that time, which was a core demand of both the original agreement and the conditional ceasefire.
+Shortly after the truce went into effect, however, Hay'at Tahrir al-Sham declared that they would categorically refuse to leave any region under their control at that time, which was a core demand of both the original agreement and the conditional ceasefire.
 A day later, the government announced the end of the ceasefire and a resumption of military operations, citing the refusal of rebel groups to withdraw from the zone as the reason for the truce's failure.
 A considerable portion of the DMZ's territory was subsequently captured by the Syrian Army and its allies during the final stages of the offensive.
 Another ceasefire was announced in late August, which confirmed the government gains.
 Some rebel groups on the other hand, expressed their refusal to adhere to the deal and withdraw from the remaining 'demilitarized' areas, hence signaling that the agreement would not be revived.

 The subsequent 2019-2020 Northwestern Syria offensive saw large parts of the originally designated zone being captured by the Syrian Army.
 In mid February 2020 the Syrian Army regained control of the M5 Motorway.

 On 5 March 2020, Russia and Turkey came to a new cease-fire agreement, which included joint Russian and Turkish patrols of a 12 km wide corridor alongside the M4 Motorway that runs through Idlib to Latakia.